Dusts that contain microorganisms or proteins may cause a hypersensitivity reaction in the lungs.

-Doctors use chest x-rays and tests of lung function to determine whether there is a problem with the lungs.
+Doctors use chest computed tomography (CT) and tests of lung function to determine whether there is a problem with the lungs.

 The substance that is causing the reaction can sometimes be identified by using a blood test and, when the person is affected at work, an industrial hygiene specialist may analyze the workplace to identify triggering substances.